 1. We had some good news about the “buy American” part of the US stimulus package.
-US legislation has been changed to include “a requirement that the US not violate its international trade agreements.”
+US legislation has been changed to include “a requirement that the US not violate its international trade agreements” (the web page with the article quoted has disappeared since the time of writing).
 It’s not clear whether this will be enough to protect Canadian exports, but it’s a step in the right direction.

 2. President Obama has capped executive pay at $500,000 per year at companies that accept government money.
 This Wall Street Journal video explains some of the other measures designed to prevent executive excess.